 The askal is the native, primitive dog of the Philippines.
 They are domesticated, but usually allowed by their owners to roam freely.

 The original Philippine dogs, or dogs that are possibly close to the original, might still be found in the rural areas and possibly many of them have prick ears.
-The shape of the askal is similar to the Australian dingo, the Indian pariah, and the singing dog of New Guinea, but the askal is not wild.
-It is more of a pariah dog, although there is no group worldwide that includes the askal in this classification.
+The shape of the askal is similar to the Australian dingo, the Indian pariah, and the singing dog of New Guinea, and the Canaan dog, but the askal is not wild.
+It is more of a pariah dog.

 Today, as what happens in cities where dogs of different types congregate, the native dog has interbred with other varieties, producing mongrels.